 If you can’t consume sugar, swap it for honey or maple syrup.
 These natural sweeteners will give the same result.

 Whoopie pies are Pennsylvania Amish sandwiches made of leftover cake batter.
 The cake gained its name from the children’s reaction when seeing this pie in their lunchbox.
 Yes!
 They yelled “whoopie!” – exactly like I did when my mother made one for me back then.

 I still remember the goodness of soft vanilla buttercream inside the moist and cakey cookies.
 That’s why I have brought it to the list to share with you.
-Best of all, this recipe is gluten-free, using only healthy ingredients.
+Best of all, this is a tasty gluten-free dessert that uses only healthy ingredients.
 So go ahead, guys!

 A small trick to achieving a perfect whoopie is calculating the correct amount of ingredients.
 Always use a measuring cup when mixing batter.
 The right amount of flour and liquids will lead to an excellent texture.

 Besides, you should not be greedy with the batter.
 Two tablespoons are enough as your cookies will spread and rise when baked.

 With the pecan pie on the table, your family will feel like Christmas is around the corner.
 The buttery and attractively nutty scent of pie crust and pecan warm up your whole kitchen, but it does not end with only that.

 In this island pie recipe, you play with flavors, thanks to the addition of pineapple and coconut.
 These ingredients are a game changer, bringing the tropical taste to your traditional pie with all the sweetness, tartness, and nuttiness.